Temasys/SkylinkJS/demo/README.md

 ### demo/video-call
-In this demo, it contains an example of how you can create a simple video call with Skylink.
+In this demo, you can find an example of how you can create a simple video call with Skylink.

 ##### Functionalities covered
 `init()`, `joinRoom()`, `on()`, `getPeerInfo()`